-the individual's attitude towards participation,48 and the duration37 and frequency49 of participation.
+the individual's attitude towards participation, and the duration and frequency of participation.
 Regarding the present study, in the English context, the role of social participation in depression prevention might have been unidentifiable due to differences in the effects of these participation contexts.
 We took into account only social participation, without delving into specific types.
 Thus, the context of effective social participation, such as type, duration, and role in the organisation in both countries, requires further investigation.
-Despite these challenges, our findings suggest that in Japan, social participation could be beneficial for safe-guarding the mental health of older adults.
+Despite these challenges, our findings suggest that in Japan, social isolation prevention measures based on the promotion of social participation could be beneficial for safeguarding the mental health of older adults.